wgsl-tooling-wg/wesl-spec/Visibility.md

 (TBD)

-This section will describe wgsl enhancements to control which WGSL elements are visible to importers.
+This section will describe WESL enhancements to control which WGSL elements are visible to importers.

 * how to re-export elements so that they're visible with a different path or name?
 * controlling host visible names like entry points and overrides?
 * Should export allow `as` renaming?
 * Why not export struct Foo?
-  * Many current wgsl parsers (including wgpu's naga) would choke on the unknown attribute as is and feels like having two export forms is a bit inconsistent.
+  * Many current WGSL parsers (including wgpu's naga) would choke on the unknown attribute as is and feels like having two export forms is a bit inconsistent.
 * Consider changing to public by default for imports within the package only.